Analyzing Differentiable Fuzzy Logic Operators: Aggregation

-If we are concerned only in maximizing the truth value of $A_{T_Y}$, we can simply remove the \textit{max} constraint, resulting in an `unbounded Yager' aggregator that has a nonvanishing derivative everywhere.
+If we are concerned only in maximizing the truth value of $A_{T_Y}$, we can simply remove the \textit{max} constraint, resulting in an aggregator that has a nonvanishing derivative everywhere.
 However, then the co-domain of the function is no longer $[0, 1]$.
-We can do a linear transformation on this function to ensure this is the case (\ref{appendix:yager}).
+We can do an affine transformation on this function to ensure this is the case (\ref{appendix:yager}), after which we obtain the \emph{Generalized Mean Error}.